ActionsDesk/cascading-downstream-merge/docs/installation.md

 ## Leveraging an Additional Merge Token to enable commits to protected branches

 There are cases where you may want to use a branch protection rule for branch that needs to use the Cascade Merge.
-In those cases you'll need to use an additional variable named `MERGE_TOKEN` that has elevated access to the repo.
+In those cases you'll need to use an additional variable named `MERGE_TOKEN` that has elevated access to the repository.
 The pre-existing `GITHUB_TOKEN` doesn't have enough permissions to bypass the restriction.

 Therefore you'll need to create a Machine User with Admin access or a [custom GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) that only needs read/write for the contents permissions.
 Than either of these can be used in the selected option to [Allow specified actors to bypass required pull requests](https://github.blog/changelog/2021-11-19-allow-bypassing-required-pull-requests/).

-An example workflow that's using a custom github app is as follows:
+An example workflow that's using a custom GitHub app is as follows:
 `.github/workflows/branch-automerge.yml`

 ```yml